 The power of our laser lies in its ability to target certain areas of your gums, such as darker tissues that are infected or damaged by plaque.
 The laser allows us to vaporize infected tissue and leave healthy portions behind without any damage!
 The heat of the laser also instantly seals the healthy tissue, meaning there is no bleeding and a reduced chance of reinfection!

 Once healing of your gums is complete, we can also discuss restorative treatments needed for your gums and teeth.
-You’ll be healthy and happy in no time by using laser for your gum disease treatment !
+You’ll be healthy and happy in no time by using laser for your gum disease treatment in Shorewood, IL!

 Don’t put off your annual cleaning any longer.
 Come in today and let our staff of Dentists and Registered Dental Hygienists rule out gum disease for you.
-For gum disease treatment, call our office for an appointment today at 815-768-1615, or request an appointment using our online form.
-We look forward to bringing your smile back to health!
+For treatment or additional information, call our office for an appointment today at (815) 725-5991.
+You can also request for an appointment using our online form.
+We look forward to bringing your smile back with healthy gums!